pingcap/docs/quick_install_tools.md

 ## Step 3.
 Update TiUP and components (Optional)

-Please be sure to check the release note and pay attention to compatibility changes.
+It is recommended that you check the release notes and pay attention to compatibility changes.

 {{< copyable "shell-regular" >}}